krizka/grammy-callbacks/README.md

 ## Requirements

-⚠️ **Grammy Callbacks requires session middleware to be configured.** The library stores callback data and wait states in the session, so you must set up Grammy's session middleware before using this package.
+⚠️ **Grammy Callbacks requires session middleware to be configured.**
+The library stores callback data and wait states in the session, so you must set up Grammy's session middleware before using this package.
+Instead - it will warn you and use internal caches

 ```typescript
 import { session } from 'grammy';